Overview of oxygen delivery devices

 The facemask with reservoir is a commonly encountered oxygen delivery device, and may come in one of two configurations:

-- A partial-rebreather – which has a one-way valve between the reservoir bag and the facemask, but no one-way valves on the exhalation ports from the facemask.
-Thus a patient can entrain room air via the exhalation ports
+- A partial-rebreather – has a one-way valve between the reservoir bag and the facemask, but no one-way valves on the exhalation ports from the facemask.
+Thus a patient can entrain room air via the exhalation ports.

-Facemask should be sized by patient and is secured with an elastic strap above the ears and around the head to avoid displacement, which is especially problematic in younger or altered patients.
-The tight seal required can be uncomfortable for some patients, as can an oversized mask which may irritate the eyes.
+The facemask should be sized by patient and is secured with an elastic strap above the ears and around the head to avoid displacement, which is especially problematic in younger or altered patients.
+The relatively tight seal required can be uncomfortable for some patients, as can an oversized mask which may irritate the eyes.

 The FiO2 when using a facemask with reservoir depends on the flow rate, the patient’s size and the patient’s work of breathing (which determine tidal volume and inspiratory flow rate).
 Flow must always be high enough to keep the reservoir inflated!